oceanhackweek/oceanhackweek.github.io/ohw22/applicants.md

 ### Q: I am an undergraduate, and I'm not sure I'm ready for this

 This year (2022) we have a special, enriched program for undergraduates!
-The "Data Science in Oceanography" program at the University of Washington will provide opportunities for undergraduate students in data-driven research in oceanography.
+The "Data Science in Oceanography" program at the University of Washington (Seattle, WA) will provide opportunities for undergraduate students in data-driven research in oceanography.
 Participating students will interact closely with faculty and graduate student mentors to develop and advance individual research projects.
-Students will fully participate in the OHW Northwest satellite event as part of this 3-week long undergraduate program.
+Students will fully participate in the OHW Northwest satellite event as part of this 3-week long undergraduate program, with the regular OHW activites in the second week.
 See [here for details](seattle/index).

 ### Q: I am proficient in Matlab / other languages but have not used Python or R. Python or R has been on my list to learn.
 How can I make my application be stronger?